Seen in New Zealand

 /Islands seen from another island:

-Seen in city parks:
+Plants and animals seen in city parks:

-Seen while on boats, train, and helicopter:
+Views seen from boats, train, and helicopter:

 Native birds (and kererū feather) seen:

-Seen from shore:
+Things seen from shore:

 The blueberry barrens of downeast Maine: never barren, rarely blue.
 In October they turn almost every other color of the rainbow, including all possible shades of red.
 Some reach the barely believable degree of saturation seen in this field on the way to Calais.

+Side note that I think is important here: Calais and callus are pronounced the same.
 Another note that is not important: I have a friend who for years thought there were “blueberry barons” in Maine.

 Folded gneiss (intruded by granite and pegmatite) and coastal spruces